-This policy and related procedures apply to on-campus conduct involving all students, employees, volunteers, visitors to campus (including, but not limited to, students participating in camp programs, non-degree-seeking students, exchange students, and other individuals taking courses or participating in programs at CNU), and contractors working on campus who are not CNU employees.
+This policy and related procedures apply to on-campus Prohibited Conduct involving all students, employees, and Third Parties (i.e. volunteers, visitors to campus including, but not limited to, students participating in camp programs, non-degree-seeking students, exchange students, and other individuals taking courses or participating in programs at CNU, and contractors working on campus who are not CNU employees).

-This policy and related procedures apply to off-campus CNU-sponsored activities involving all students, employees, and visitors to campus.
-This policy and related procedures are also applicable to any conduct occurring off campus if it may have continuing effects that create a hostile environment on campus.
+This policy and related procedures apply to off-campus Prohibited Conduct at CNU-sponsored programs or activities involving all students, employees, and Third Parties.
+This policy and related procedures are also applicable to any conduct occurring off-campus if it may have continuing effects that create a hostile environment on-campus.